• Sign In

 • Morphological Advantage: Scanning Electron Microscopy (SEM) revealed tapered microgrooves and a roughness gradient along the spines—structural features that encourage capillary flow from tip to base.

-Fog droplets adhere to the spines, and due to the spine’s conical shape, microgroove structure, and surface energy gradient, Laplace pressure and capillary forces work together to drive water toward the plant’s areoles and into its vascular system - even against gravity.
+Fog droplets condense onto the cactus spines.
+Thanks to their conical geometry, microgroove pattern, and surface energy gradient, Laplace pressure and capillary forces act together to drive water toward the areoles and into the vascular system — a process that works efficiently even against gravity.

 Now that we’ve seen how Copiapoa ingeniously harvest water from fog using their spines and areoles, another critical question emerges: